Jagmeet Singh: Activities

 In December 2016, Singh spoke out against the motion introduced by Progressive Conservative MPP Gila Martow, which called for the legislature to denounce the Boycott, Divestment and Sanctions campaign.

 On October 20, 2017, after winning the federal NDP leadership race, Singh resigned as MPP.

 Outside Ontario

 During the Alberta general election in May 2015, Singh campaigned for the Alberta New Democratic Party, reaching out to voters on behalf of Irfan Sabir, who was running in Calgary-McCall.
 Sabir was later elected, and was appointed to Premier Rachel Notley's Cabinet as Minister of Social Services.
 Singh also campaigned for the British Columbia NDP and Nova Scotia NDP in those provinces' 2017 elections.

 Singh endorsed and campaigned for Wab Kinew in the Manitoba NDP's 2017 leadership race.

-Following the death of communist dictator Fidel Castro in October 2017, Singh tweeted "He saw a country wracked by poverty, illiteracy & disease.
+Following the death of communist leader Fidel Castro in October 2017, Singh tweeted "He saw a country wracked by poverty, illiteracy & disease.
 So he led a revolution that uplifted the lives of millions.
 RIP #FidelCastro".
 When challenged about this subsequently, he reiterated his praise for Castro.